Business registration in Poland for a foreigner in 2023

 - Residence permit for humanitarian reasons;

-- Residence permit and marriage to a Polish citizen who resides here;
+- Residence permit and marriage to a Polish citizen who resides in Poland;

-- Spouse, child, dependant, parent who is an EU citizen.
+- Proof that their spouse, child, dependant, or parent is an EU citizen.

-If a foreigner does not meet any of the requirements, he cannot open a sole proprietorship, a general partnership or a partnership.
+If a foreigner does not meet the requirements, he cannot open a sole proprietorship, a general partnership or a partnership.
 But he can form:

 - Limited Partnership;